FoglyOgly/Meowth/README.md

 3. !wild <pokemonname> <location> - Meowth will send a message @mentioning <pokemonname> and including a Google Maps link to <location>.
 If <location> is blank, Meowth will ask for more details.

-4. !raid <pokemonname> <location> - Does the same thing as !wild, but also creates a new channel by the name of
+4. !raid <pokemonname> <location> <time remaining> - Does the same thing as !wild, but also creates a new channel by the name of
 #<pokemonname>-<location>.
 The message also includes the custom emoji for the types that do super effective damage against the
 Pokemon.
-The created raid channel will automatically delete in two hours.
+The created raid channel will automatically delete after the <time remaining> has expired.
+If <time remaining> is not given or is given in a format other than H:MM, Meowth will assume a two-hour time remaining and ask you to use !timerset.

-5. :omw:/:here: - in a raid channel, the custom emoji for omw and here tell Meowth that you are on your way to or at a raid.
+5. :omw:/:here:/!coming/!here - in a raid channel, the custom emoji for omw and here tell Meowth that you are on your way to or at a raid. !coming and !here do the same things as the custom emoji.
 If you have multiple trainers with you, type another emoji for each additional trainer.
+If you are using the commands, use them with !coming <number> to do the same thing.
 Typing :here: also removes you from the on the way list.
 The exact phrases are configurable on lines 53-56.

-6. :unomw:/:unhere: - in a raid channel, these custom emoji tell Meowth to remove you from the on the way or waiting lists.
+6. :unomw:/:unhere:/!cancel - in a raid channel, these custom emoji tell Meowth to remove you from the on the way or waiting lists.
+The !cancel command removes you from either list if you are on one.
 The exact phrases are configurable on lines 53-56.

 7. !otw/!waiting - in a raid channel, these commands tell Meowth to list and mention the trainers who said they were on the way or at a raid.
 It also includes the total number.